-- Students withou a Baccalaureate degree in engineering or other mathematically rich field who have work experience in a technical field will be considered for admission on probation only after demonstrating mathematical proficiency by scoring a grade of "B" or better in the following 3 courses or their equivalent: MAT2010 (Calculus I), MAT2020 (Calculus II), and BE2100 (Basic Engineering: Probability & Statistics).
+- Students without a Baccalaureate degree in engineering or other mathematically rich field who have work experience in a technical field will be considered for admission on probation only after demonstrating mathematical proficiency by scoring a grade of "B" or better in the following 3 courses or their equivalent: MAT2010 (Calculus I), MAT2020 (Calculus II), and BE2100 (Basic Engineering: Probability & Statistics).
 Students on probation must complete 8 credits of ISE courses with a grade of "B" or better before changing to regular status.

 Required Work Experience: This program is designed to leverage student work experiences to make the learning more immediately relevant.
 No exceptions allowed.
 Applicants must:

 - Currently working full-time in the U.S. in an engineering related job.

-- Or at least 2 years previous full-time work expereince post Baccalaureate graduation as a practicing engineer or technical leader.
+- Or at least 2 years previous full-time work experience post Baccalaureate graduation as a practicing engineer or technical leader.

 Applicants with less than 3.0 honor point average might be considered for admission under special circumstances.

 Prospective students should contact the Program Director, Dr. Kenneth Chelst, for further information.